PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 </div>

-In addition to seeing these logs, you can also checkout out the FlowRun from the UI to see its dependecy diagram.
-A link to the FlowRun page should be provided near the top of your flow logs.
+Beyond examining these logs, you have the option to explore the FlowRun via the UI to visualize its dependency diagram.
+You should find a link directing you to the FlowRun page conveniently positioned at the top of your flow logs.

-Local execution is great for development and testing, but for productionized execution and scheduling you'll want to deploy your flow.
+Local execution is great for development and testing, but in order to schedule flow runs or trigger them based on events, you’ll need to [deploy](/tutorial/deployments/) them.

 ### Step 5: Deploy Flow

+Deploying your flows is, in essence, the act of informing the Prefect API of where, how, and when to run your flows.
+Prefect offers CLI commands for quick deployment creation.

 !!! warning "Warning"
     Before running any `prefect deploy` or `prefect init` commands, double check that you are at the **root of your repo**, otherwise the Prefect Worker may struggle to get to the same entrypoint during remote execution!

-Deploying your flows is, in essence, the act of informing the Prefect API of where, how, and when to run your flows.

 When you run the deploy command, the CLI will prompt you through different options you can set with your deployment. 🧙 Follow the wizard to name your deployment, add an optional schedule, create a Work Pool, and optionally configure a flow code pull step.